NFL Week 13 takeaways: Ravens move closer to playoffs

-Baltimore helped its playoff case with Lamar Jackson's third straight win at quarterback, the Bears dropped a game to the Giants, Arizona shocked Green Bay, Indianapolis couldn't find the scoreboard and Carolina continued its slide.
+Baltimore helped its playoff chances with Lamar Jackson's third straight win at quarterback, the Bears dropped a game to the Giants, Arizona shocked Green Bay, Indianapolis couldn't find the scoreboard and Carolina continued its slide.
+In the later slate, Seattle cruised past San Francisco, while Tennessee knocked off the Jets late.

 All that and more in Week 13's biggest takeaways from NFL Nation.